Bruce Mazlish: Awards and honors

-In 1972-73 Mazlish was a recipient of a Social Science Research Council Faculty Fellowship and made a Visiting Member of the Institute for Advanced Study.
+In 1972-73 Mazlish was a recipient of a Social Science Research Council Faculty Fellowship and made a visiting member of the Institute for Advanced Study.

-From 1974 to 1979, Mazlish served as Head of MIT’s Department of Humanities (Course XXI).
+From 1974 to 1979, Mazlish served as head of MIT’s Department of Humanities (Course XXI).
 At the time, there were 11 “sections” representing their disciplines (this amounted to about 140 faculty), an unwieldy administrative structure.
 When he stepped down, he recommended that each section became an autonomous department; this occurred a few years later.

 Mazlish received the Toynbee Prize for 1986-87.
 Other recipients include George F. Kennan, Ralf Dahrendorf, Arthur M. Schlesinger, Jr., and Albert O. Hirschman.
-He also served on the Board of Trustees (1992-2007), and as President (1997-2006), of the Toynbee Prize Foundation, which is an affiliated society of the American Historical Association, and sponsors one session at the Association's annual meeting, when the prize is awarded.
+He also served on the board of trustees (1992-2007), and as president (1997-2006), of the Toynbee Prize Foundation, which is an affiliated society of the American Historical Association, and sponsors one session at the association's annual meeting, when the prize is awarded.

 Mazlish served on the Scholars Council for the Kluge Prize of the Library of Congress, 2000-2003, and on the governing board of the Rockefeller Archive Center, 1999-2005.

 Invited lectures included the Remsen Bird Honorary Lecture at Occidental College, the Presidential Lecture at Brown University, along with innumerable others in the United States and abroad, including in Argentina, India, Great Britain, and Russia."

 The MIT History faculty held a symposium, "World into Globe – History for the 21st Century" to celebrate his work and teaching in 2011.

 Mazlish's books received several honors, including the Hudson Book Club Selection, Book Find Club Selection, and Kayden National Book Award (1994-1995, for his 1993 The Fourth Discontinuity.

 Personal life

 Mazlish was married to Neva Goodwin, daughter of David Rockefeller, an economist and co-director of the Global Development And Environment Institute at Tufts University, with whom he published and edited several works.
 Previously, he was married to Constance Shaw (fellow OSS officer in WWII), and to Anne Austin.
 He had two children from his first marriage, Cordelia and Peter Shaw, two from his second, Anthony and Jared Mazlish, and two stepchildren, David and Miranda Kaiser.
-He passed on November 27, 2016 in Cambridge, Massachusetts, and was eulogized in The New York Times, by several at the Toynbee Prize Foundation, by MIT News, and at an MIT Memorial service.
+He died on November 27, 2016, in Cambridge, Massachusetts, and was eulogized in The New York Times, by several at the Toynbee Prize Foundation, by MIT News, and at an MIT Memorial service.